babashka/nbb/README.md

 ```

 Currently `nbb` only reads from directories, not jar files, so you are
 encouraged to use git libs.
 Support for `.jar` files will be added later.
+You
+can find a workaround for that [here](doc/dependencies.md).

 ## Current file